Skip to main content

 Cook Islands Offshore Company

-Cook Islands International Company (IC)
+A Cook Islands Offshore Company

 A Cook Islands International Company (IC) or International Business Company (IBC) as it is refereed to in other jurisdictions, is an offshore entity giving individuals and corporations numerous advantages such as security and tax planning benefits.
 The Cook Islands are a total of fifteen islands located in the South Pacific, northeast of New Zealand and between American Samoa and French Polynesia.